dougbm/meteor-short-lnk/readme.md

 # Short Lnk

-This is a project built with Meteor during a Udemy course
+This is a link shortener built with Meteor and React during a Udemy course

 ## Authors